ColoradoDemography/Server-and-Website-Documentation/doc/yaml-musings.md

 subheadline: "HTTP 404"
 teaser: "Maybe the webpage was moved or deleted; or did you maybe mistype the link?"
 sitemap: false
-fips:
+fips: 08031
 ```
 *What are they?*

-custom\_js: Additional Javascript Script files can be loaded with this tag (in a list format - see above for example)
+**custom\_js**: Additional Javascript Script files can be loaded with this tag (in a list format - see above for example)

-file: For Lookup pages.
+**file**: For Lookup pages.
 Specifies an associated data file and creates a hyperlink.

-years: Specifies the Year Range of the Dataset
+**years**: Specifies the Year Range of the Dataset

-tag: Allows a [Liquid Templating Language](https://shopify.github.io/liquid/) Script to locate this page (and include its data).
+**tag**: Allows a [Liquid Templating Language](https://shopify.github.io/liquid/) Script to locate this page (and include its data).
 Used for data directory pages.

-datalink: Specifies where the Data button link leads to.
+**datalink**: Specifies where the Data button link leads to.
 If you don't want a data button, don't include this tag.

-sitemap: Indicates the file should not be included in the sitemap.
+**sitemap**: Indicates the file should not be included in the sitemap.

-fips: The fips code of the geographic area that will be featured in the page (for community profile pages)
+**fips**: The fips code of the geographic area that will be featured in the page (for community profile pages)

 ## Using YAML with Liquid